-RESPONSE: The Scottsdale Collection employees and visitors. contributes to the concept of a "park once RESPONSE: The Property is ideally situated environment" based on the mixed-use character to benefit from Old Town and City-wide transit of the development situated in the heart of the options.
-The Scottsdale Trolley system runs Entertainment District and the availability of adjacent to the Property providing access new structured parking (both under and above throughout Old Town and Scottsdale with routes ground) to be provided with the redevelopment that extended from McDowell Road to the over time.
-With a strong emphasis on walkability, Scottsdale Airpark connecting to other valleyactivation of the urban environment will be wide transit routes.
-Additionally, the existing strengthened through seamless transitions from Valley Metro Bus runs along Scottsdale Road The Scottsdale Collection to The Waterfront, (Route 72) providing access from Chandler/ Scottsdale Fashion Square Mall and the Main Tempe to North Scottsdale and along Camelback Street galleries as well as other area cultural, Road (Route 50) providing access from the site retail, and entertainment opportunities allowing west into Phoenix. patrons to park once and wander and enjoy the multiple experiences Old Town has to offer.
-GOAL M 6: Development a continuous,
+RESPONSE: The Scottsdale Collection contributes to the concept of a "park once environment" based on the mixed-use character of the development situated in the heart of the Entertainment District and the availability of new structured parking (both under and above ground) to be provided with the redevelopment over time.
+With a strong emphasis on walkability, activation of the urban environment will be strengthened through seamless transitions from The Scottsdale Collection to The Waterfront, Scottsdale Fashion Square Mall and the Main Street galleries as well as other area cultural, retail, and entertainment opportunities allowing patrons to park once and wander and enjoy the multiple experiences Old Town has to offer.

-Resolution No. 11978 Exhibit 1 Page 49 of 235 GOAL M 5: Encourage transit that provides local and regional connections to, from and within old town Scottsdale.
+GOAL M 5: Encourage transit that provides local and regional connections to, from and within old town Scottsdale.

+- POLICY M 5.1: Enhance Old Town

+Scottsdale's local and regional transit

+availability and accessibility, by emphasizing

+high frequency and expanded hours of service

+within the downtown and connections to

+adjacent areas.

-- POLICY M 5.1: Enhance Old Town Scottsdale's local and regional transit availability and accessibility, by emphasizing high frequency and expanded hours of service within the downtown and connections to adjacent areas. - POLICY M 5.2: Locate higher density development near major transit routes and venues to facilitate increased use of downtown transit. - POLICY M 5.3: Link the downtown Old Town Trolley and other transit to existing and future local and regional transit networks to accommodate the needs of residents, employees and visitors.
+- POLICY M 5.2: Locate higher density development near major transit routes and venues to facilitate increased use of downtown transit.

+- POLICY M 5.3: Link the downtown Old Town Trolley and other transit to existing and future local and regional transit networks to accommodate the needs of residents, employees and visitors.